 Words cannot describe what I think of this Bulgarian cathedral.
 The sheer size of the church and voluminous domed space is something else.
 You’ll have to see it for yourself!

 The church is free to enter, but it costs 10 lev to take photos.
-And don’t miss the underground crypt which has a collection of Bulgarian icons.
+And don’t miss the underground crypt with a Bulgarian icon collection.

 Vitosha Boulevard is the main commercial street in the city of Sofia.
 The street is named after Vitosha Mountain, which you can see from the famous road while looking south.

 The actual road is 2.7km long.
 But the most popular part is the pedestrian-friendly zone between the Palace of Justice and the National Palace of Culture Park.
-This is where you can find many retail stores, cafes, restaurants and bars.
+You can find many retail stores, cafes, restaurants and bars here.

 The area is a bit touristy, but you can find other less touristy shops and things to do when you wander around the small streets perpendicular to Vitosha Boulevard.